Zum Hauptinhalt springen

 4. When Statistical Assumptions Are Interesting Outcomes Instead of Nuisances – Looking Beyond the Mean – Rachel T. Fouladi

-5. Introductory Statistical Pedagogy Should Be Reformed: Transitioning from a Hypothesis Testing to Modeling Framework -- Dustin A. Fife, Thomas W. O’Kane, Joseph Lee Rodgers
+5. Introductory Statistical Pedagogy Should Be Reformed: Transitioning from a Hypothesis Testing to a Modeling Framework -- Dustin A. Fife, Thomas W. O’Kane, Joseph Lee Rodgers

 6. Teaching Introductory Statistics to Applied Researchers in the 21st Century: A Dialectic Examination – Joseph Lee Rodgers